-The courses listed below outline the requirements for completion for students officially admitted in the 2016-2017 academic year.
+Curriculum 1 The courses listed below outline the requirements for completion for students officially admitted in the 2017-2018 academic year.
 Requirements for completion may vary depending on the semester in which a student is admitted.
 Current/continuing students should consult their Academic Requirements report available through their student center account for specific requirements, as requirements are subject to change.

-Credits/Units Hrs/Week LEC-LAB

-C oreans, erms

-Courses

-ITPROG 10152103 Web Application Development Using ASP.NET 3 2-2
+Credits/Units Hrs/Week LEC-LAB Courses ITPROG 10152103 Web Application Development Using ASP.NET 3 2-2

-ITPROG 10152106 C# Programming 3 2-2

-ITPROG 10152107 Advanced C# Programming 3 2-2